-If you choose a course which conflicts with a course you registered for, a pop-up message will be shown.
+8. If you choose a course which conflicts with a course you registered for, a pop-up message will be shown.

-If you choose a course which is full, the course will be shown as "waiting" in the registration status.
+- 9. If you choose a course which is full, the course will be shown as "waiting" in the registration status.
 This does not mean that you've registered for the course.
 If one drops out of the course, first person on the waiting list will be automatically registered and the status will be changed from "waiting" to "enrolled".
-Please note that you can register for up to 5 regular courses (15 credits) including courses on waiting.
+Please note that you can register for up to 5 regular courses (15 credits) including courses on waiting. - Regular course is a course counted towards graduation requirements(graduation credits).